pytest-dev/pytest-cov/README.txt

 Acknowledgements
 ----------------

+Whilst this plugin has been built fresh from the ground up it has been influenced by the work done on pytest-coverage (Ross Lawley, James Mills, Holger Krekel) and nose-cover (Jason Pellerin) which are other coverage plugins.

+Ned Batchelder for coverage and its ability to combine the coverage results of parallel runs.

 Holger Krekel for pytest with its distributed testing support.

-Ned Batchelder for coverage and its ability to combine the coverage results of parallel runs.

-Whilst this plugin has been built fresh from the ground up to support distributed testing it has been influenced by the work done on pytest-coverage (Ross Lawley, James Mills, Holger Krekel) and nose-cover (Jason Pellerin) which are other coverage plugins for pytest and nose respectively.
+Jason Pellerin for nose.

+Michael Foord for unittest2.

 No doubt others have contributed to these tools as well.